ystays/website-next/posts/creative-manifesto.md

 3. Write first, edit later

 <u>Part 2: Nothing</u>

 1. Nothing is original
 2. Repetition is a form of change
 3. Experience, not philosophy

 <u>Part 3: Outside</u>

 1. It is not possible to make a mistake
 2. Don't be afraid of fun
-3. Success teaches us nothing
+3. We learn nothing from success

 ***